nthu-cs-hmilab/IDWB-web/README.md

 ### Files

 The static assets are in the `static` directory.
-The layout and templates are in the `wiki` directory, and the pages live in the `wiki > pages` directory.
+The pages live in the `pages` directory.

     |__ static/         -> static assets (CSS, JavaScript files, and images)
     |__ pages/          -> Directory for all the pages